meysubb/meysubb.github.io/_posts/2018-01-04-FF-ReDraft.md

 [Data Extraction](https://github.com/meysubb/Fantasy_Football_League/blob/master/Post_Season_Draft_Analysis/draft_data.R)
 [Analysis](https://github.com/meysubb/Fantasy_Football_League/blob/master/Post_Season_Draft_Analysis/writeup.Rmd)

-If you are interested in re-creating the interactive visuals, I used the R wrapper to the highcharter (JS).
+If you are interested in re-creating the interactive visuals, I used the R wrapper to highcharter (JS).
 The code can be found in the Rmarkdown for the analysis.